redhat-cop/openshift-event-controller/README.md

 ## Configuration

-The Event Watcher can be configured either through Environment Variables or a Config Files.
+The event controller can be configured either through Environment Variables or a Config Files.
 We recommend the config file.

 A sample config file looks like: